fsmosca/chess-artist/README.txt

 Chess Artist

 B. Program description
-It is a python script that can annotate chess games in pgn file with static evaluation and search score of an engine.
-It can also annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file.
-The script can also annotate an epd file with acd, acs, bm, and ce op codes.
-It can also test the engine with epd test suite creating summary of solved positions.
+A python script that can annotate chess games in pgn file with static evaluation or search score of an engine, can annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file, can annotate an epd file with acd, acs, bm, and ce op codes and can test engine with epd test suite.

 C. License notice
 This program is free software, you can redistribute it and/or modify